akmassey/vim/README.md

     stow --ignore "README.md|LICENSE.md" vim

 Please also note that I'm using [Vundle][2] to manage my plugins.
-If you're just cloning this repository, then you should install those plugins with something like this:
+If you're just cloning this repository, then you should install Vundle:

+    git clone https://github.com/gmarik/Vundle.vim.git ~/.vim/bundle/Vundle.vim

+And you should install those plugins with something like this:

     vim +PluginInstall +qall